Rev. Dr. Kirsten Peachey

 Co-Director, The Center for Faith and Community Health Transformation

-Kirsten Peachey is the Director of Congregational Health Partnerships for Advocate Health Care.
+Kirsten Peachey is the Director of Faith and Health Partnerships for Advocate Aurora Health.
 In this position, she works with faith communities to support their role as promoters of health and healing through training, consultation, resource linking and partnership development.
 She also leads numerous grant-funded projects in congregational health.

 Kirsten has a background in hospital chaplaincy and pastoral counseling, but she has a particular interest in how people come together to make change and how we apply our faith beliefs and practices to create the kind of world we all hope for.
 Kirsten was instrumental in founding The Center for Faith and Community Health Transformation in 2009.